The Performance report shows important metrics about how your site performs in Google Search results, for example:

 Depending on which tabs you select, the chart shows total clicks, total impressions, average CTR (click through rate), and average position for your property.
 Data on the chart is aggregated by property.
-See "Understand the metrics" for explanations of these metric types and how they are calculated.
+See Metrics for explanations of these metric types and how they are calculated.
+The newest data can be preliminary; preliminary data is indicated when you hover or select it on the graph.